Palantir: NHS England (United Kingdom)

-Also in April 2023, it was reported that eleven NHS trusts had paused or suspended use of Palantir Foundry software.
-A spokesperson for the Department of Health and Social Care said this was due to "operational issues".
+Also in April 2023, The Guardian reported that 11 NHS trusts had suspended use of Palantir Foundry software pending resolution of technical implementation issues, according to a Department of Health and Social Care spokesperson.

-In January 2023, Thiel called Britain's affection for the NHS "Stockholm Syndrome" during a speech to the Oxford Union, adding that the NHS "makes people sick".
-A Palantir spokesman said that Thiel was "speaking as a private individual" and his comments "do not in any way reflect the views of Palantir".

 In March 2023, it was revealed that NHS hospitals had been ordered to share patient data with Palantir, prompting renewed criticism from civil liberties groups, including for supporting genocide, privacy and security practices, and "buying their way in".
 Groups including the Doctors' Association UK, National Pensioners' Convention, and Just Treatment subsequently threatened legal action over NHS England's procurement of the FDP contract, citing concerns over the use of patient data.

 In 2022, Palantir recruited NHS England's former artificial intelligence chief, Indra Joshi.
 It said it was planning to increase its team in the UK by 250.
-Palantir's UK head, Louis Mosley, grandson of the late British Union of Fascists leader Oswald Mosley, was quoted internally as saying that Palantir's strategy for entry into the British health industry was to "Buy our way in" by acquiring smaller rival companies with existing relationships with the NHS in order to "take a lot of ground and take down a lot of political resistance".
+Palantir's UK head, Louis Mosley, grandson of the former British Union of Fascists leader Oswald Mosley, was quoted internally as saying that Palantir's strategy for entry into the British health industry was to "Buy our way in" by acquiring smaller rival companies with existing relationships with the NHS to "take a lot of ground and take down a lot of political resistance".
 In November 2023, NHS England awarded Palantir a £330 million contract to create and manage the Federated Data Platform.
 In April 2024, medical professionals picketed at NHS England headquarters, demanding that it end its contract with Palantir over contracts with the IDF.

+In September 2026 NHS Cheshire and Merseyside revealed that data from 5 GP practices had been shared into their local Federated Data Platform.

+Ministry of Defence (United Kingdom)

+Palantir has held contracts with the United Kingdom Ministry of Defence (MoD) relating to data analytics capabilities supporting strategic, tactical, and live decision-making.

+In December 2022, Palantir was awarded a £75 million Enterprise Agreement to provide its software toolset to meet the UK MoD's requirements across all security classifications for a three-year period, aligned with defence data strategies.

+In December 2025, the Ministry of Defence awarded Palantir a further £240 million contract to support data analytics capabilities enabling critical strategic, tactical, and live decision-making across defence operations, including interoperability with NATO systems.
+This contract was a direct award, meaning no other companies were considered during the procurement process.
+The reasons given for this exception were that switching supplier (Palantir were awarded a previous contract) would cause technical difficulties, and that no other supplier could provide a similar service.

+The 2025 contract attracted political scrutiny, with critics raising concerns about transparency surrounding meetings between UK political figures and representatives of the company.